aws-samples/aws-lambda-rdbms-integration/README.md

 	    output["Status"] = "OK"
 	    return output
     ```
-1. Assign a **Role** to the function.
-If you have used AWS Lambda before, you may select an existing role, otherwise select the option to create a new `Basic execution role`.
+6. Assign a value for **Role** to the function.
+If you have used Lambda before, you can select an existing role; otherwise, select the option to create a new `Basic execution role`.
-1. The value of **Timeout** defaults to 3 seconds, which is fine for this short function.
-However, when you implement more useful functions later, you must increase the timeout as necessary to give your function plenty of time to execute.
+7. The value of **Timeout** defaults to 3 seconds, which is fine for this function.
+Other functions may need more time to execute.
-1. Accept all other defaults and click **Next**, then click **Create Function**.
+8. Accept all other defaults and choose **Next**, **Create Function**.
-1. Test your function from the console by clicking the **Test** button, and verify that it runs with no errors, and that it returns the expected result.
+9. Test your function from the console by choosing **Test**, and verifying that it runs with no errors and that it returns a JSON object reflecting the input data with an added “Status” key.

     ![](images/lambdaTestResult.png)

 ### Create IAM EC2 Instance Role

-The EC2 instance running your database server needs an associated EC2 Instance Role with an attached policy granting permission to invoke AWS Lambda functions.
+The EC2 instance running your database server needs an associated role with an attached policy granting permission to invoke Lambda functions.

 1. Open the [AWS Management Console](http://console.aws.amazon.com/) and launch the IAM console.
-1. Create a new **Role**.
-Set **Role Name** to `rdbms-lambda-access`.
-Click **Next Step**.
-1. Select **Amazon EC2** role type.
-1. Select policy **AWSLambdaFullAccess**.
-Click **Next Step**.
+2. Choose **Roles** and **Create New Role**.
+For **Role Name**, enter `rdbms-lambda-access` and choose **Next Step**.
+3. On the **Select** **Role type** page, choose **Amazon EC2**.
+4. On the **Attach** **Policy** page, choose **AWSLambdaFullAccess** and **Next Step**.
-1. Click **Create Role**.
+5. Choose **Create Role**.

-### Create database on EC2 instance using role
+### Create database on EC2 instance using the IAM role

-If you already have an Oracle or PostgreSQL server running on EC2, migrate it to a new instance so you can apply the newly created IAM role.
-You can do this by creating an Amazon Machine Image (AMI) from your existing EC2 instance, and launch a new instance from that AMI.
+Create a new database by launching a pre-configured Oracle or PostgreSQL AMI from the AWS Marketplace.
+Or, if you already have an Oracle or PostgreSQL server running on EC2, migrate it to a new instance so you can apply the newly created IAM role.

-Or, to create a new database, manually launch a pre-configured Oracle or PostgreSQL AMI from the AWS Marketplace.
-Or, launch a vanilla Linux image and install the database yourself.

 As you launch your new instance, be sure to specify the new IAM role, `rdbms-lambda-access`, in the **Configure Instance Details** page.

-Connect to your new instance using ssh, and complete any necessary steps to ensure that your database is running and that you can connect with administrative privileges using the native database client.
+Connect to your new instance using SSH, and complete any necessary steps to ensure that your database is running and that you can connect with administrative privileges using the native database client.

 The following two sections are database vendor specific.
 If you are using PostgreSQL, skip to the [PostgreSQL Setup](#postgresql-setup) section below.